 We are pleased to announce that the Fine Arts and Communications division is offering a travel program to Spain!
-The trip will take place in June of 2020 and is open to faculty, staff, students, and community members.
+The trip will take place in summer of 2021 and is open to faculty, staff, students, and community members.

 Students also have the option of taking English 2327 (American Literature One) in conjunction with the trip!
 This could also work for an Honors project.

 On the trip we will visit Madrid, Toledo, Granada, Seville and Barcelona - centers of arts and humanities, history and literature, offering a focus on present culture and the multi-cultural history of Spain

 - Participants will learn about Modernism/Art Nouveau through the architecture of Antoni Gaudí.

 - Participants will examine Spain’s ties to the New World of the Americas through the funding of explorers like Columbus, Balboa, Cortés, and Pizarro.

 - Participants will become familiar with forms of art and cooking unique to certain regions of Spain through hands-on workshop participation.

 - Participants will learn about Spain’s unique multicultural and interfaith history through trips to various Christian cathedrals, Granada’s Medieval Synagogue and Alhambra palace, as well as the Moorish city of Cordoba.